Side view of older woman smiling and interacting with a language class on her laptop in focus with her living room out of focus in the background.

 Speaking Spanish Can Help You Get an International Job

-Learning Spanish is one of the most powerful things you can do to open up your opportunities to work internationally.
 Spanish is widely spoken around the globe.
 Only Mandarin Chinese has more native speakers.
-By 2050, 754 million people globally will speak Spanish.
-There are 20 countries where Spanish is the official language.
+By 2050, 754 million people globally will speak Spanish, and there are 20 countries where Spanish is the official language.

 Learning Spanish for work is still beneficial even if you have no plans to move outside of the U.S. The number of Spanish speakers in this country is increasing.
 By 2060, the U.S. will have more Spanish speakers than any other country except Mexico.

 Throughout the U.S., companies need more workers skilled in Spanish.
 That need is particularly large in areas with large Hispanic populations, which include some of the hottest cities in the U.S. right now for relocations.
+More than half of the fastest-growing U.S. cities are located in either Florida, where more than one-fifth of all households primarily use Spanish at home, or Texas, where more than one-quarter do.

 (A quick aside here: Not everyone in the U.S. who is of Hispanic origin speaks Spanish, and many, many U.S. Spanish speakers are also proficient in English and use it outside the home.)